 In light of the COVID-19 pandemic crisis, the Bayer U.S. Patient Assistance Foundation free drug program is doing everything to ensure patients’ prescribed medicine gets to them timely and safely.
-For any further questions about its efforts, call 1.866.2BUSPAF (1.866.228.7723).
+For any further questions about its efforts, call 1.866.228.7723.

 Bristol Myers Squibb Program Update

-Bristol Myers Squibb (BMS) has expanded its existing patient support programs to help eligible unemployed patients in the U.S. who have lost their health insurance due to the COVID-19 pandemic.
-All BMS patient support programs, as well as, additional eligibility requirements, can be reached by calling 800.721.8909 or by visiting Bristol Myers Squibb.
+Bristol Myers Squibb (BMS) has expanded its existing patient support programs to help eligible, unemployed patients in the United States who have lost their health insurance due to the COVID-19 pandemic.
+All BMS patient support programs, including additional eligibility requirements, can be reached by calling 800.721.8909 or by visiting Bristol Myers Squibb.

 Celgene Patient Support during COVID-19

-Celgene recognizes that the COVID-19 pandemic may impact some patients’ ability to afford or access their medicines.
-Please call 1.800.721.8909 to speak with a patient-care representative for further assistance.
+Celgene recognizes the COVID-19 pandemic may impact some patients’ ability to afford or access their medicines.
+To speak with a patient-care representative for further assistance, call 1.800.721.8909.

 Eisai Patient Assistance Program Update